basicsofthebible/basicsofthebible.org/_projects/structureofrevelation.md

 ---
 layout: project
-title: 'revelation_reverse'
+title: 'structureofrevelation'
-caption: Revelation (reverse side of graphic)
+caption: Structure of Revelation
 description: >
-  The structure of the book of Revelation (reverse side of graphic), as a series of visions and interludes.
+  The structure of the book of Revelation as a series of visions and interludes.
 date: 1 Jan 2025
 image:
   path: /assets/img/projects/revelation_reverse.jpg